God’s Will—To Know or Not to Know?

 Most people want to know God’s will for their life partner or career, but God hardly ever tells anyone in the Bible what to do in these areas.
 Certainly, there are a few exceptions, like instructing Hosea to marry a prostitute (Hosea 1:2) and Jeremiah not to marry (Jer.
 16:2).
 But mostly, God joyfully allows us to select a fellow believer to marry who will best suit us.
 For a career or vocation, usually only the prophets and apostles are directly spoken to about it.
 Mostly, it seems, God is “silent” about who to marry and what to study.

 However, it is not that God does not care about us in this silence.
 It is just that God made us to be rational, decision-making beings.
 He also puts desires in our hearts, when we delight in Him, implying that He both makes us with certain desires, and also fulfills them (Ps.
 37:4).
 Most of all, God wants a relationship with us.
 So, when it seems that He does not “care” to answer, perhaps it is because it does not matter in a salvation sense, and He can use us either way.
 And because the uncertainty and need to choose keeps us talking to Him and close to Him.

 Consider the story of Ruth.
-God never tells her to follow Naomi or to marry Boaz, but she chose to go forward with Naomi’s suggestions, and then added some actions and decisions of her own.
-God never tells Boaz what to do either; they both make their own decisions as godly persons—both exhibit God’s khesed, or lovingkindness (2:20; 3:10).
-And God blesses their choices, bringing David through their union (Ruth 4:22)!
+God never told her to follow Naomi or to marry Boaz, but she chose to go forward with Naomi’s suggestions, and then added some actions and decisions of her own.
+God never told Boaz what to do, either; they both made their own decisions as godly persons—both exhibited God’s khesed, or lovingkindness (2:20; 3:10).
+And God blessed their choices, bringing David through their union (Ruth 4:22)!
 Humans are not robots, but we would be if God dictated our every move.